 Introduction to jQuery find child

-The jquery find method is traversing the entire parent to child element in the document object model (DOM) Tree.
+The jquery find method is traversing the entire parent-to-child element in the document object model (DOM) Tree.
 It is a descendant element to search and design particular child elements of any parent element.
-It is used to filter the children elements of the parent element.
-It is used for designed particular child element, object through the selector of jQuery.
-It is traversing the child objects and grandchild objects using the selector element in the jQuery.
+It is traversing the child objects and grandchild objects using the selector element in jQuery.

 Syntax: